Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Connie V.

 When pumpkins are in season, it is fun to make up some pumpkin butter that you can serve throughout the year.
 Using your slow cooker is a good method for saving some time.
-This is a guide about making slow cooker pumpkin butter.
+This is a page about making slow cooker pumpkin butter.

 This is a delicious way to prepare a whole pumpkin, by stuffing with a savory mixture of ground meat, rice, and spices.
 This page contains a stuffed pumpkin recipe.